Description

 - ETIP Ocean (2017).
 Minimising negative environmental impacts.
 Ocean Energy Europe 2017 presentations.

-Post-Installation Monitoring: Sabella D10 tidal turbine at Ushant Island
+Post-Installation Monitoring: Sabella D10 Tidal Turbine at Ushant Island

 Stressor | Receptor | Study Description | Design and Methods | Results | Status |